edamontology/edam-browser/paper.md

 }
 ```

-The user only have to open the EDAM Browser and click on the button labelled _Custom_ at the top of it interface.
-It then open a form where the user either provide the url where the ontology file can be found, or the file, and also indicate how identifier and text can be accessed in the ontology.
+The user opens the EDAM Browser and click on the button labelled _Custom_ at the top of it interface.
+Then a form is opened where the user either provide the url where the ontology file can be found, or the file, and also indicate how identifier and text can be accessed in the file.

 ![Providing a custom ontology](paper_resources/custom_ontology.png)

 ##### Criteria 7

 The EDAM Browser can easily be downloaded and run on a personal computer.
-The user either open index.html and then chose to load an ontology, or start using `python start_edam_stand_alone_browser.py` and the ontology will automatically be loaded.
+The user either open index.html and then chose to load an ontology, or starts a local web server using `python start_edam_stand_alone_browser.py` and the ontology will automatically be loaded (recommended scenario).
 Once downloaded, the user can also use a custom version of the ontology, including beta version of the next release or a whole new ontology.
 By default, ontology should be in the [json schema](http://json-schema.org/) presented previously, but the browser can be configured to use a different schema (c.f: hereafter).
 A validator is available [here](https://jsonschemalint.com/).

 ## Reusability